-Entering the site’s domain name into the field and clicking the button will not only confirm if the site is a WordPress site, but it will also list the theme (web design template) being used by the site and any WordPress plugins it detects.
+Using this tool is really simple.
+Just enter the site’s domain name into the field and click the search icon or hit “Enter.”
+The tool will then not only confirm whether or not the site was built on the WordPress CMS platform, but it will also list the WordPress theme being used and list any WP plugins detected.

-Tip: You can use this tool for competitive analysis to work out whether your competitors are also using WordPress, and if so, see which plugins they are using …
+Tip: You can use this tool to see if your competitors are also using WordPress, and if so, see which plugins they are using …

-Note: If the site was not built with WordPress, a message like the one shown below will appear …
+Note: If the site was not built using WordPress, a message like the one shown in the screenshot below will appear …

-If you browse the net using either Firefox or Chrome and would like to be able to know if the sites that you are visiting are powered by WordPress, then Wappalyzer is a great add-on to add to your web browser.
+If you browse the net using either Firefox or Google Chrome and would like to be able to tell if the sites that you are visiting use WordPress, then Wappalyzer is a useful add-on to install on your web browser.

-Wappalyzer identifies what type of software is installed in the sites you are visiting.
+Wappalyzer identifies what type of software is installed in the sites while you are browsing.

 According to their website …

-Once you have installed the Wappalyzer extension on your browser, icons will appear in your web browser identifying which software is being used by all the sites you visit …
+Once you have installed Wappalyzer, icons will display in your browser, next to the site URL identifying which technologies are being used by all the sites you visit …

-If you see the WordPress icon on the browser menu (as the above screenshot shows), then the site has been built with WordPress.
+If you see the WordPress icon showing on the browser menu (as the above screenshot shows), then the site uses WordPress.

-To learn more, go here: Wappalyzer – Web Browser Extension (Firefox / Chrome)
+Visit the Wappalyzer browser add-on site here: Wappalyzer – Web Browser Add-On (Firefox / Chrome)

 (SpyBar – Browser Addon For WordPress)